-This recipe is a traditional meal that you’ll find home cooked and served on the table of an ordinary French family or in a fine bistro.
-Sole Meunière is definitely one of my favorite fish meals to order when I am visiting France and I am not the only one.
+Sole Meunière is a traditional meal that you’ll find home cooked and served on the table of an ordinary French family.
+Also in a typical French bistro it’s often part of the menu.
+Sole Meunière is definitely one of my favorite fish meals to order when I am visiting France.
+I am not the only one.
 It’s the first meal Julia Child ate when she arrived in France and fell in love with the French cuisine.

 If you want to do it right, I suggest you go all the way French.
 I love to eat sole meunière with smashed potatoes with skin and haricot vert a l’ail et au persil.
 This side dish reminds me of my grandparents.
 It’s the typical French way of preparing beans.
 And from mamie it was passed on to maman and now I will pass it on to all of you.
 I hope you are able to multitask, cause if you want to prepare this total package it will ask for some time-management skills.
 But if I can do it, you can do it and I promise this diner is served within 1 hour so perfect for a weeknight meal!
 Bon appétit!

 - 700 grams sole fish (petrale sole or Dover sole) ask your fishmonger to prepare the fish for cooking.

 - 1 tsp salt

 - 100 grams butter for baking the sole